-- Does not include any savings from regions that don't currently have an LCA. - Does not include all equipment types, and therefore not all issues made by Brambles in the year. - Alternate CHEP pallet solutions that would give even better results compared to alternative platforms were not considered. - Not all LCAs consider all factors: - Avoided food waste only considers RPCs issued in Europe; and - Avoided solid waste and water savings for RPCs considers USA, South America and Australia RPC movements.
+- Does not include any savings from regions that don't currently have an LCA.
+Does not include all equipment types, and therefore not - Does not include all equipment types, and therefore no all issues made by Brambles in the year.
+It is estimated that the savings associated with the pooling model includes more than 80% of pallets issued in the Year. - Alternate CHEP pallet solutions that would give even better results compared to alternative platforms were not considered. - Not all LCAs consider all factors: - Avoided solid waste and water savings for Australia RPC movements.